MicrosoftDocs/azure-reference-other/studio-module-reference/export-to-azure-table.md

 ## How to export data to an Azure table

 1. Add the [Export Data](export-data.md) module to your experiment.
-You can find this module in the [Data Input and Output](data-input-and-output.md) category in Studio.
+You can find this module in the [Data Input and Output](data-input-and-output.md) category in Studio (classic).

 2. Connect it to the module that produces the data that you want to export to Azure table storage.